h2oai/h2o-llmstudio/documentation/docs/guide/datasets/merge-datasets.md

 Generally, you might want to merge datasets in H2O LLM Studio to have both the training data .csv and validation data .csv in one final dataset.

 1. On the H2O LLM Studio left-navigation pane, click **View datasets**.
-2. You will see the datasets table with a list of all the datasets you have imported so far.
-Click the the <Icon>more_vert</Icon> Kebab menu of the dataset you want to merge with.
+2. Click the <Icon>more_vert</Icon> Kebab menu of the dataset you want to merge with.
 3. Click **Edit dataset**.
 4. Click **Merge with existing dataset**.
 5. Select the dataset you want that you want to merge with.